standardnotes/standard-journal/README.md

 For a live demo, see [bitar.io](https://bitar.io).

 Presently, to use this extension, you have to install it on your own server.
-However, we are exploring making this available as a service that allows us to host a blog for you.
+However, we are exploring making this available as a service that allows us to host a blog for you with just one click.

 Installation and configuration is really easy.